 *These are the dates in 2019.*

-As there are a lot of different cultures and religions in Holland, we have a lot of holidays.
+As there are a lot of different cultures and religions in Holland, we have a lot of holidays in the Netherlands.
 Catholics to Muslim, we celebrate them all.
 Or there is the possibility to celebrate them if you want.
 They are not obligated but most people accept that others want to celebrate it.

 New Year’s Day – January 1st